IteraThor/How-to-install-WLED-on-a-ESP32-supermini/README.md

 ## 🌐 Step 3: Connect Tasmota to your Home WiFi

-1. Reconnect the USB connection (do **not** hold the BOOT button this time).
+1. Reconnect the USB connection (do not hold the BOOT button this time).
-2. Using your PC or phone, connect to the **Access Point** automatically created by the ESP32 (Tasmota).
+2. Using your PC or phone, connect to the Tasmota Access Point automatically created by the ESP32.
 3. A captive portal login page should pop up.
-Use it to select and connect to your regular **Home WiFi** network.
+Use it to select and connect to your regular Home WiFi network.

 ## 🔍 Step 4: Figure Out Your ESP32's IP

-You need the IP address assigned to the ESP32 by your router.

 ### Option 1: Router Settings
 * Check your router's client list to find the IP address assigned to the Tasmota device.